wfcnub/stocknub/pipeline/README.md

 - `--windows` - Comma-separated rolling windows in days (default: `5,10,20`)
 - `--workers` - Number of parallel workers (default: 10)
 - `--force` - Force reprocess all tickers, ignore existing data
+- `--tickers` - Comma-separated list of specific tickers to process (e.g., `BBCA,BBRI,TLKM`).
+If not provided, all tickers will be processed

 #### Label Types